ITensor/website/docs/julia/getting_started/mps_time_evolution/main.md

 up and down spins.
 We call `measure_Sz` before starting the time evolution.

-Finally, to carry out the time evolution we repeatedly call the function
+Finally, to carry out the time evolution we loop over the step number `for step=1:Nsteps` and during each step call the function

     psi = apply(gates, psi; cutoff)

 which applies the array of ITensors called `gates` to our current MPS `psi`, truncating the MPS at each step using the truncation error threshold supplied as the variable `cutoff`.

 The `apply` function is smart enough to determine which site indices each gate has, and then figure out where to apply it to our MPS.
 It automatically handles truncating the MPS and can even handle non-nearest-neighbor gates, though that